-For Ryan the restoration was a labor of love and he sought the help of Clare native Danny Moloney, who now lives in New York, to source an original set of Whitewall tyres and a six-volt battery.
+For Ryan, the restoration was a labor of love - free of charge.
+With the help of Clare native Danny Moloney, who now lives in New York, Ryan sourced an original set of Whitewall tires and a six-volt battery from America.

 Log in with your social accounts: